r-dbi/odbc/README.md

 ## Example Build Process

 It's most convenient to create a build directory for an out of source build, but this isn't required.
 After you've used cmake to generate your Makefiles, you probably only really need to be aware of ```make nanodbc``` which will build your shared object, or ```make check``` which will build and run the unit tests.
-If the unit tests fail, you can run ```ctest --output-on-failure``` directly to get detailed output.
+If the unit tests fail, please don't hesitate to report it by creating an issue including a log of the output you're getting!
 You may also want to install nanodbc to your system using ```make install```.

 ```bash
 cd path/to/nanodbc/repository